topcoder-platform/learning-paths-api/src/utils/certificate-sharing/regenerate-certificate-images/README.md

 But the handle is used in the URL of the certificate images because the cert is public and the user's ID should not be.

 If you're wondering how we can use the handle, which can change, for the cert URL...
-We save the URL for the image as a property of the CertificationProgress record when the image is created,so a subsequent handle change won't cause us to lose track of the image as it was saved.
+We save the URL for the image as a property of the CertificationProgress record when the image is created, so a subsequent handle change won't cause us to lose track of the image as it was saved.

 To run the tool: